ClementTsang/bottom/README.md

 # Option 3 - Clone and install directly from the repo all via Cargo
 cargo install --git https://github.com/ClementTsang/bottom

-# You can also want to pass in the target-cpu=native flag for
+# You can also pass in the target-cpu=native flag for
 # better CPU-specific optimizations.
 For example:
 RUSTFLAGS="-C target-cpu=native" cargo install --path .
 ```